 These are a newer breed of running shoes that look to combine the cushioning and comfort of daily trainers with more advanced foam and/or plate technology.
 They aim to be versatile enough for daily training to tempo runs to even race day.

-Arguably the most anticipated launch of 2024, the Superblast 2 is the successor to the shoe that started it all.
+Arguably the most anticipated launch of the past year, the Superblast 2 is the successor to the shoe that started it all.
 Not only was the original Superblast my all-time favorite running shoe, it quickly cemented itself as the frontrunner in a new category of everyday super shoes that incorporate the same foam and, on occasion, plate technology found in race day equivalents to make them capable of handling everything from tempo runs and long distances to recovery miles.
 With the Superblast 2, Asics did a great job at not ruining a good thing.
 It offers a big slab of Flytefoam Turbo Plus in the midsole (the same foam used in the Metaspeed racing models) and Flytefoam Blast Plus Eco on the bottom layer.
 The upper has been reformulated from the original model, but all you need to know is that it’s still soft, stretchy, and uber comfortable.
 While the Superblast 2 is certainly expensive for a non-plated running shoe, you can think of it as one shoe that serves the purpose of many.
 It’s your easygoing trainer on recovery days, your speed shoe for track work, and perhaps even the shoe you toe the line with on race day.
 Snag a pair (if they’re in-stock) and thank me later.

 We like